alexAC2001/Java-Spring-Boot-App-2021/README.md

 # Java Spring Boot Web Application

-This was a project I created at Grand Canyon University in fall of 2021.
+This was a collaborative project created at Grand Canyon University in fall of 2021.
 It is a website called Albums4You, where users can view a list of albums, each with their own songs.
 All albums can be edited, deleted, and new ones can be created.
 Albums are stored and managed in MongoDB.

 ![image](https://user-images.githubusercontent.com/62003762/147712792-b3b653ec-4c2d-422b-8aa5-9312a5c7eb17.png)